Finding Fantasy Value: A Very Early Analysis of Fantasy Football for 2026

 Two design decisions worth explaining:

 Fitting only on positive-VORP players: Late-round players with negative VORP represent below-replacement-level projections.
-Including them in the fit would pull the curve downward at the high-ADP end, distorting expectations for mid-round players.
+Including them in the fit would pull the curve downward at the high-ADP end, distorting our line.
 By restricting the fit to positive-VORP players, the curve represents the expected value dropoff among actually draftable players.
+This also makes more sense considering we can expect to find players around VORP 0 at any given point in the season.

-The one remaining limitation: The very best players — Bijan Robinson, Jahmyr Gibbs, Christian McCaffrey — sit at the top of the curve and become its anchor points.
+Another limitation: The very best players sit at the top of the curve and become its anchor points.
 The model has nothing above them to compare against, so they show zero residual by definition.
 Evaluating true first-round value would require an external benchmark like historical finish distributions.
+I was fine with this trade-off for now, as I was focused on trying to find value outliers throughout the rest of the draft.

 The Findings